gretel/dynamo-autoscale/README.md

 # DynamoDB Autoscaling
 [![Build Status](https://travis-ci.org/gretel/dynamo-autoscale.png?branch=master)](https://travis-ci.org/gretel/dynamo-autoscale)

+## Forked - what is different

-**FORKED**: This fork is currently not being merged upstream.
-The original authors do currently neither maintain the project nor do merge pull requests.
-So i just wanted to progress in terms of quality, no pun intended.
+The original [authors](https://github.com/invisiblehand/dynamo-autoscale/) do currently neither maintain the project nor do merge pull requests.
+So i got on with this fork!
+Hope to get my work merged upstream anytime soon.

+- Command line interface (CLI) (replacing an executable and various scripts)
+- Streamlined workflow using a chain of commands (`check_config`, `check_ruleset`, `pull_cw_data`, `test_simulate`, `start`) using the CLI.
+Easy for DevOp use with Puppetchefansiblesalt.
+- Revamped logging (syntactically, semantically, and using Yell yo!)
+- Improved robustness (added sanity checks, exception handling)
+- Can be installed and used without any superuser privileges (requires Rubygems :)
+- Fixed some logic glitches (nothing major though)
+- Supports EC2 region 'eu-central-1'
+- Works on Ruby 2.1 (tested using 2.1.5 as on AMI)
+- Tests migrated to RSpec 3
+- Reduced gem-dependencies and disabled some dusky codedpaths
+- Overall code cleanup and various tweaks applied
+- Added documentation

 **IMPORTANT**: Please read carefully before continuing!
 This tool, if used incorrectly, has the potential to cost you huge amounts of money.
 Proceeding with caution is mandatory, as we cannot be held responsible for misuse that leads to excessive cost on your AWS account.

+## $$$ Warning

 The command line tool has a --dry_run flag to test your configuration before actually changing the provisioned throughput values.
 It is highly recommended that you first try running dry and inspect the output to make sure this tool works as expected.
 Thank you!